imazen/imageflow-web/_pages/kickstarter.md

 >
 > This includes an enterprise-wide license, SaaS license, and OEM redistribution license.
 >
 > These licenses are valid for **two years** or until your organization exceeds a certain amount in gross quarterly revenue, whichever comes first.
-Renew at $600/yr if you're still under the limit.
 >
 > VC-backed startup quarterly limit: $20,000.
 > Small business or self-funded startup: $100,000.